-Connections between Matthias and England
+King Matthias Corvinus and England

-Matthias’ foreign policy is to be seen as part of a parallel alliance diplomatic system, within the context of a prime antagonism of the 1480s, the French-Habsburg hostility.
-Matthias was bound to search for a counter-weight against the Habsburgs, which he was full-heartedly hoping to find in King Louis XI, then, when he got disillusioned in his expectations, he searched for other partners from England to Switzerland.
+As for England, it was the age when the War of the Roses was raging (1455-1485).
+Matthias’ foreign policy can be interpreted within the context of a prime antagonism of the 1480s, the French-Habsburg hostility.
+Matthias was bound to search for a counter-weight against the Habsburgs, which he was full-heartedly hoping to find in King Louis XI who was King of France from 1461 to 1483.
+When he got disillusioned in his expectations, he searched for other partners from England to Switzerland.

-The mid-1470s Burgundian-Hungarian-Neapolitan-English alliance had already had an anti-Habsburg color, since the partners were right to guess that France would seek for the help of Emperor Frederick.

-King Edward did receive 3 Hungarian knights, they were recommended to him like this by the chief-knight of the Order of the Garter:
+The mid-1470s Burgundian-Hungarian-Neapolitan-English alliance had already had an anti-Habsburg color, knowing that France would seek the help of Emperor Habsburg Frederick.
+In fact, King Edward did receive three Hungarian knights, they were recommended to him like this by the chief-knight of the Order of the Garter:

-“Most dread Souveregne Lord. please jour Grace to understand that there be come to Cantenbury III worshipfull Knigths of the King of Hyngaris court callet Uladislaus of Bodna, Fredericus of Waredma, and Lancelagus od Tresulwan…” (Harleian manuscripts no.69/12, p.113-114, British Museum, see the picture below which lists the Hungarian knights in Canterbury in 1474.)
+“Most dread Souveregne Lord.
+Please jour Grace to understand that there be come to Canterbury III worshipful Knights of the King of Hyngaris court callet Uladislaus of Bodna, Fredericus of Waredma, and Lancelagus od Tresulwan…” (Harleian manuscripts no.69/12, p.113-114, British Museum, there is a list of Hungarian knights in Canterbury in 1474.)

+Later, the House of York considered the Habsburgs as allies.
+The English-Hungarian relations were better when we take a look at the Tudor-Hunyadi connections.
 We know of the mission of some James Radclyffe, who aimed to fight the Turks in Hungary in 1477, who might have been acting as an agent of England.
 The English rulers considered Matthias as a powerful factor to deal with and even months before the alliance with Habsburg Maximilian, the king of England sent ambassadors to treat with Hungary on 17 April 1479.

 The members of the embassy – John, Abbot of Abingdon, John Shirwood, archdeacon of Richmond, apostolic protonotary, the would-be bishop of Durham, a pillar of the Yorkist government and John Gyles, decretorum doctor, a papal tax collector in England – demonstrate that the king expected a lot of this mission.
-Probably Matthias, under the threat of an Anglo-Habsburg alliance, did not give favorable answer to the English comissionaries.
+Probably Matthias, under the threat of an Anglo-Habsburg alliance, did not give a favorable answer to the English comissionaries.

-In the Habsburg-Yorkist rapprochement the anti-Habsburg continental powers, in this way, Hungary also had to search for other partners, and after the fall of the Yorkists at the battle of Bosworth (1485), they hoped to find it in the Tudors who needed to find new allies at the back of Maximilian.
+King Richard III resumed the pro-Habsburg policy and in 1483 re-confirmed the Habsburg alliance.
+In the Habsburg-Yorkist rapprochement the anti-Habsburg continental powers, in this way, Hungary also had to search for other partners, and after the fall of the Yorkists at the Battle of Bosworth (1485), they hoped to find it in the Tudors who needed to find new allies at the back of Habsburg Maximilian.

 We know of an embassy from Matthias to Henry VII Tudor in 1488, to congratulate the king on his ascension, though, unfortunately, nothing more concrete has survived of the mission.